Log-modular quantum groups at even roots of unity and the quantum Frobenius I: Introduction

 \subsection{Identifications with the log-modular quantum groups of Creutzig et al.~\cite{creutzigetal} and Gainutdinov et al.~\cite{gainutdinovlentnerohrmann}}

-Independent constructions of log-modular quantum groups at even order roots of unity have appearing in work of Creutzig, Gainutdinov, and Runkel~\cite{gainutdinovrunkel17,creutzigetal}, in type $A_1$, and in work of Gainutdinov, Lentner, and Ohrmann~\cite{gainutdinovlentnerohrmann} in arbitrary Dynkin type.
-In~\cite{gainutdinovrunkel17} a quasi-Hopf algebra $u^\phi_q(\mfk{sl}_2)$ was constructed via direct calculation, and this same quasi-Hopf algebra--or rather, a tenor equivalent refinement--was reproduced in~\cite{creutzigetal} via a local module construction.
-From our perspective, this local module construction is essentially a de-equivariantization (see Section~\ref{sect:id}).
+Independent of the present paper, constructions of log-modular quantum groups at even order roots of unity have appeared in work of Creutzig, Gainutdinov, and Runkel~\cite{gainutdinovrunkel17,creutzigetal}, in type $A_1$, and in work of Gainutdinov, Lentner, and Ohrmann~\cite{gainutdinovlentnerohrmann} in arbitrary Dynkin type.

+In~\cite{creutzigetal} a quasi-Hopf algebra $u^\phi_q(\mfk{sl}_2)$ was produced via a local module construction.
+The local module construction of~\cite{creutzigetal} is motivated by certain CFT considerations and, from our perspective, is essentially a de-equivariantization (see Section~\ref{sect:id}).
+We note that the results of~\cite{creutzigetal} followed earlier work of Gainutdinov and Runkel~\cite{gainutdinovrunkel17} in which the authors produced the quasi-Hopf algebra $u^\phi_i(\mfk{sl}_2)$ for $\mfk{sl}_2$ at parameter $q=i$, essentially by hand.

-In~\cite{gainutdinovlentnerohrmann} the authors proceed via an Andruskiewitch-Schneider like approach (cf.~\cite{andruskiewitschschneider10,AAsurvey}), where the quantum groups $u_q(G)$ are produced as quotients of Drinfeld doubles of Nichols algebras $B(V)$, with $V$ an object in the braided category of representations of a cocycle perturbed group algebra.
+In~\cite{gainutdinovlentnerohrmann} the authors proceed via an Andruskiewitch-Schneider like approach (cf.\ \cite{andruskiewitschschneider10,AAsurvey}), where the quantum groups $u_q(G)$ are produced as quotients of Drinfeld doubles of Nichols algebras $B(V)$, with $V$ an object in the braided category of representations of a cocycle perturbed group algebra.
 So, $V$ lives in a braided category which does not admit a fiber functor in general, and the construction of $B(V)$ takes place in this category as well.